-Curious about what all that translates to in terms of summer 2020 hair color trends, we asked Brown and other colorists to share which hues they see emerging.
+Curious about what all that translates to in terms of summer 2021 hair color trends, we asked Kee and other top colorists to share which hues they see emerging.

-The silver movement has been gaining momentum over the last couple years, and the months-long shutdowns have only fueled this tinsel fire.
+The silver movement has been gaining momentum over the last couple of years, and quarantine only fueled this tinsel fire.
 "People are really embracing their grays right now, and I find it to be so inspiring and beautiful.
-Also, I personally think as you mature, lighter colors [like silver] become more flattering against your complexion," says Traci Barrett, a celebrity stylist and colorist based in Phoenix, Arizona.
-“If you aren't ready to go all-out gray, you can also slowly start highlighting or lighting your base color to blend with your natural."
+Also, I personally think as you mature, lighter colors [like silver] become more flattering against your complexion," says Traci Barrett, a celebrity stylist and colorist based in Phoenix, Ariz.
+"If you aren't ready to go all-out gray, you can also slowly start highlighting or lightening your base color to blend with your natural."
 You could even try gray highlights for a smooth transition.

 Light Caramel Brown

 A shade or two darker than golden or honey blonde, light caramel brown brings lightness and depth to naturally dark tresses.
 "This is a fresh brown that feels very warm and rich.
 It's the perfect caramel," says Barrett.
 "I love this color because it feels really new, and it particularly lends itself to darker complexions."